The fourth generation Renault Scenic is aiming to reinforce its position as the compact MPV to choose. Jonathan Crouch reports on the improved range.

 Renault's fourth generation Scenic is here to remind us that there's still a place for the traditional five-seat compact mini-MPV in a modern market stuffed with other, more high profile alternatives.
 It's practical, spacious, well built and decently equipped, as every car of this kind must be, but in this case, each of these criteria has been ticked off with a thoroughness that reminds you just who invented this market sector in the first place.

-Is it all enough to keep the market's original five-seat mini-MPV as the best choice for frugal families?
+Is it all enough to keep the market's original five-seat mid-sized MPV as the best choice for frugal families?
 Perhaps.
 Many might be surprised at just how thoroughly this French contender can now meet their needs.
 One thing's for certain.
 As a more versatile spin on spacious five-seat family motoring, the Scenic model line has a lot of life in it yet.